DJ620/daily-planner/README.md

 ![Planner screenshot](assets/screenshot.png)

 When you get to the page, you will see the current date displayed at the top, and a block to add scheduled events for each hour of the workday.
+To add an event, simply click on the box in the appropriate hour block, enter your event, and click the save button.
 Using Moments.js, the planner will be color-coded based on if the hour of the block has past, is current, or is in the future.

 ## Credits